Intuit Online Payroll Review

 Ease Of Use

 If you’re already accustomed to QuickBooks Online, Intuit Online Payroll will seem familiar and easy to get used to.
-The software is well-organized, and the UI is relatively intuitive.
-In terms of getting started, here is what Intui has to say about the QuickBooks Online Payroll setup process:
+The software is well organized, and the UI is relatively intuitive.
+In terms of getting started, reviews say that onboarding is particularly tedious, but the upper pricing tiers do offer onboarding help with available experts.

 QuickBooks Online offers the basics you’d expect with a payroll solution.
+The company recently expanded its features and reports as well.
 Here’s an overview of what you can expect with Intuit’s payroll services:

 - Dashboard: The free trial did not allow me to navigate much around the dashboard, but it is relatively easy to do so and to understand the layout.
 The top dash is dedicated to any “to-dos” on your list.
 You can also hop between employees or contractors and the newly added benefits section.